AeroPorco/AeroPorco/README.md

 - 👋 Olá!
 Me chamo Sergio.
-- 👀 Curioso para aprender programação e entrar na inovação tecnológica.
+- 👀 Curioso para aprender programação e entrar no mundo da tecnologia.
-- 🌱 Estou começando, tenho poucos projetos, mas grande ambição por aprendizado.
+- 🌱 Estou começando, mas tenho grande ambição por aprendizado.
 - 💞️ A inovação me mantém disposto a aprender.
 - 📫 Normalmente minhas redes sociais se encontram através do @aeroporco.

+- 👋 Hello!
+My name is Sergio.
+From Brazil! 🇧🇷
+- 👀 Curious about learning programming and enter the thecnology world.
+- 🌱 I'm starting at it, but i have so much desire for learning.
+- 💞️ Innovation keeps me willing to learn.
+- 📫 Normally @aeroporco i'ts how you can reach me find me on most social medias.